uutzinger/blackflysync/README.md

 # Blackfly Camera to LED sync
-This software controls an external light source for a camera that provides a frame trigger.
+This software controls a custom external light source for a camera that provides a frame trigger.
 It was developed for Teensy 4.x or 3.2.

 The frame trigger of the camera is used to advance to the next illumination color.
 The lightsource intensity is adjusted using PWM modulation.
 Using a 500 frames/second camera and PWM frequency of 50kHz will result in up to 100 light pulses per frame.